shenoyroopesh/CodeGuruExercises/README.md

 CodeGuru Exercises
 ------------------

 Exercises for the CodeGuru project - these will be available from the CodeGuru application.

+These need to correspond to the courses.